Mary Strubhar, CNM, Practice Manager

 When not at work, Mary enjoys interacting with family and friends, traveling, gardening, reading, and singing.
 Her goal in life and greatest joy is serving God by serving others.

-Desiree is Bella Vie’s co-owner, as well as a Christian, wife, and mother.
+Desiree LeFave is Bella Vie’s co-owner, as well as a wife, mother.
 She was inspired to become a midwife following the incredible experience of birthing her first child, Kaeli, at home, in 1995.
 She recently retired from being both a midwife and Bella Vie’s practice manager.

 Desiree, along with Petra, decided to start Bella Vie Gentle Birth Center because of their strong desire to carry on the legacy of midwifery and gentle birth in an environment that can serve many women and their families.
 Together with their husbands, they put many years of hard work into the birth center, and are proud of, and grateful for the results.
 Desiree loves to hear the stories of families blessed by Bella Vie.